sleeptoken/zettelkasten/Scanning and Networks.md

 The above command automatically generates a random MAC address and attaches it to the packets in place of the original MAC address while performing host scanning.
 Here, `-spoof-mac 0` represents the randomization of the MAC address.
 #### Creating custom Packet

+The attacker creates and sends custom TCP packets to scan the intended target beyond the IDS/Firewall various packet crafting tools can be used namely, Colasoft packet builder, NetScanTools Pro etc. Packet crafting tools craft and send packet streams using different protocols at different transfer rates.

 ### References
 M3 - CEHv13